opf/openproject/docs/release-notes/14-5-0/README.md

 ### Meetings: Disable by default "Send out invitation emails upon creation"

 When creating a new meeting in OpenProject, you can choose wheather you want to send out invitation emails or not.
-Up to now, this has been enabled by default.
+Up until now, this has been enabled by default.
 Due to user feedback, this option is now disabled per default.

 ### Rename actions in work package dropdown menu